MaalavShah/Option-Price-modelling/README.md

 - Risk-free rate
 - Volatility

 Option pricing models are implemented in Python.
 Latest spot price, for specified ticker, is fetched from Yahoo Finance API using [pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest/).
+Visualization of the models through simple web app is implemented using streamlit library.

 When data is fetched from Yahoo Finance API using pandas-datareader, it's cached with [request-cache](https://github.com/reclosedev/requests-cache) library is sqlite db, so any subsequent testing and changes in model parameters with same underlying instrument won't result in duplicated request for fethcing already fetched data.